dewetblomerus/dewetblomerus.github.io/_posts/2022-07-26-onboarding-to-elixir.md

 ### Mentor's notes.
 If you are helping people who are new to Elixir onboard.

+- Set up formatter checks and Credo checks in CI when you set up the project.
+- Consider setting up Muzak as a tool people can run locally.
+The workflow would be to set it up, run it on their PR, and if it finds a bunch of problems with their tests, you can ask them to run Muzak locally and fix things.
+Only consider adding this in CI if it can run fast.
 - Think carefully about if they are an Elixir or programming language enthusiast or not.
 - What is the point to learning Elixir?
 Other than "This is the language we need you to write this in".
 Why was it written in Elixir in the first place?
 - Sell them on concurrency, which is might help them understand what is the point to learning Elixir.